robinhood/faust/docs/userguide/application.rst

     ...     store='rocksdb://',
     ... )

-If a broker url is not set it will use "localhost".
+"localhost" is used If a broker url is not set.
 The first part of the broker URL ("kafka://") is the driver.
 Only :pypi:`aiokafka` is supported in version 1.0.